Gannett Co Inc. (GCI) vs. Its Peers: A Comparison - News Heater

 GCI) stock’s latest price update

-Gannett Co Inc. (NYSE: GCI)’s stock price has gone decline by -7.41 in comparison to its previous close of 2.43, however, the company has experienced a -11.42% decrease in its stock price over the last five trading days.
-InvestorPlace reported 2023-10-13 that It may only be 2023, but coverage of next year’s presidential election is already overtaking newswires.
-Former President Donald Trump’s legal troubles are piling up but so far, the next race to the White House could still be between him and President Joe Biden.
+Gannett Co Inc. (NYSE: GCI)’s stock price has dropped by -23.70 in relation to previous closing price of 2.30.
+Nevertheless, the company has seen a loss of -23.03% in its stock price over the last five trading days.
+NYTimes reported 2023-10-27 that Writers and editors at Reviewed, a product recommendation website, say that the company used artificial intelligence to create reviews last week.

 GCI’s Market Performance